rubber-duck-debug/cuda-mace/README.md

 # CUDA-MACE

-CUDA-MACE is an optimized implementation of the MACE (Multi-Atomic Cluster Expansion) model that leverages custom CUDA code to significantly improve performance.
+CUDA-MACE is an optimized implementation of the MACE model that leverages custom CUDA code to significantly improve performance.

 ## Features